pshtkdgh9/LSDG/README.md

 #### Graph formats

-EGraph accepts the binary serialized pre-built CSR graph representation.
+LSDG accepts the binary serialized pre-built CSR graph representation.
 Reading binary formats is faster and more space efficient.

 #### Compilation

-To compile EGraph, just run make in the root directory.
+To compile LSDG, just run make in the root directory.
 The only requrements are g++ and CUDA toolkit.

 #### Running applications in LSDG